 “Brush mask” corrects this situation and does it at the highest level.
 You already manually define a part of the image using a brush, which can be changed by choosing a size that is convenient for you, after which you can retouch the selected area using the sliders.

 Polarr is an excellent alternative to Photoshop and Lightroom, but only in free version.
 It hasn’t sense in the paid version because, although a little, it’s inferior in functionality.
-Let’s turn to the Polarr review for iOS and Android.
-What is the program capable of?
-Can it be compared with its older colleague's functionality?
-Is it convenient?
-Can it replace Lightroom CC and Photoshop Express?

 The Light tool consists of 8 sliders: dehaze, exposure, brightness, contrast, highlights, shadows, whites and blacks, with which I overestimated contrast, shadows, and a few other parameters, making the image more saturated and catchier.
 The app is inferior compared with the full-fledged Polarr.
 Since the accuracy of this tool has dropped significantly, besides, retouching itself is not done smoothly, the photo constantly twitches.